The Other “Covid-19”

 Goals that are time-bound

-Setting a goal to “lose weight” is pretty generic.
-Setting a goal to lose a given amount of weight in a specific amount of time means that a fair amount of planning and implementing needs to occur for that goal to be realized.
-This is where I can help!
+Setting a goal to lose a specific amount of weight in a specific amount of time takes a fair amount of planning — and that takes the knowledge and experience as to what needs to occur.